team-3000/Orbital-2019-LogIt/README.md

 Clicking on the **“Add to External Calendar”** option in an Entry viewing page opens a valid Calendar app on the phone (selection dialog will pop up to choose specific one if there are multiple) where the Entry can be added as a Calendar item with its title, date/time, description and, for Events, location.

 **\*All pages work in landscape orientation as well as portrait**

+## Methods Employed to Test the Application
+### Self Evaluation
+We have tested the app on real Android phones.
+We tried to use the functionalities in different ways and combinations to ensure that the app works as intended and does not crash.
+Tests include continuously orientating the phone while using chains of functionalities, performing CRUD operations on Daily Log, Monthly Log, Collection Log, and Eisenhower Matrix, accessing each page from a variety of preceding pages and testing where the app lands when clicking the phone’s back button, as well as changing the time of Entries to test whether they are still sorted properly in chronological order.